mhsumonnn/UNIHUB/README.md

 # UNIHUB

 UNIHUB is a knowledge sharing Question and Answer website.
+The site was developed as Software Development Project in CSE Graduation

-Font End Technology: HTML, CSS, JAVASCRIPT, JQUERY
+Font End Technology: HTML, CSS, JavaScript, jQUERY

-Backend Technology: Procedural PHP, MYSQLI
+Backend Technology: Procedural PHP, MySQLi